Balota (film): Plot

-As Pastor and Morales transport Enzo, Pastor discovers Enzo's phone, prompting him to stage Enzo's mock execution while calling Emmy to overhear the event.
-However, Morales kills Pastor when he attempts to summarily execute Enzo on false charges.
-Morales rescues Enzo and reveals that he is indebted to Emmy, his former teacher, for accepting him as gay.
-However, he reveals that he doesn't know who he is taking orders from.
+As Pastor and Morales transport Enzo, Pastor discovers Enzo's phone and stages a mock execution, summoning Emmy to witness the scene.
+However, the situation escalates when Morales kills Pastor for attempting to summarily execute Enzo on false charges.
+After rescuing Enzo, Morales reveals that he owes Emmy for accepting his gay identity, though he admits he remains unaware of who is issuing his orders.

-Emmy, believing Hidalgo to be responsible for the ballot-snatching, seeks help from Edraline at his estate, but realizes that he orchestrated the incident after he tries to bribe her to surrender the box.
-Emmy discreetly warns Enzo as she flatters Edraline to buy time.
-Knowing that Edraline is just as corrupt as his opponent, Enzo and Morales mobilize the community against Edraline, despite their resentment against Hidalgo.
-They storm Edraline's estate and rescue Emmy just as Edraline sees through her ruse and prepares to kill her.
-As Edraline is led away after being arrested by Morales, Hidalgo arrives to express her appreciation to Emmy for securing the ballot box, whose results guarantee her reelection.
-However, Emmy reveals her contempt for both Hidalgo and Edraline and demands that Hidalgo treat her employees fairly in exchange for her certifying that no voter fraud had occurred.
-Hidalgo reluctantly complies.
+Believing Hidalgo is responsible for the ballot-snatching, Emmy seeks help from Edraline at his estate, only to discover he orchestrated the incident when he attempts to bribe her into surrendering the box.
+Discreetly warning Enzo while flattering Edraline to buy time, she enables him and Morales to mobilize the community against him, despite their lingering resentment toward Hidalgo.
+As the crowd storms the estate to rescue Emmy just as Edraline realizes her ruse and prepares to kill her, he is arrested by Morales.
+Hidalgo arrives shortly after to express his appreciation for Emmy securing the ballot box, whose results ensure her reelection.
+However, Emmy reveals her contempt for both politicians, demanding that Hidalgo treat her employees fairly in exchange for certifying that no voter fraud occurred; Hidalgo reluctantly complies.

-At the next election, Hidalgo is suspended for corruption while an imprisoned Edraline runs again facing Emmy's friend Babe, for the mayorship.
-Emmy, now a school principal who reprises her role as an election worker, watches and curses in frustration at the state of politics in the country.
+At the next election, Hidalgo is suspended for corruption while an imprisoned Edraline runs again facing Babe, Emmy's friend.
+Now a school principal, Emmy returns to her role as an election worker, frustratingly watches the state of politics in the country.